AgenticSciML: Collaborative Multi-Agent Systems for Emergent Discovery in Scientific Machine Learning

 After parents are selected, child solutions are generated through three stages: planning, engineering, and evaluation.

 \textbf{Planning:} This is the critical stage for scientific reasoning and innovation.
-First, a retriever agent critically evaluates the parent's solution and results analysis to determine if any entries from a curated Knowledge Base of SciML techniques would be helpful.
+First, a retriever agent critically evaluates the parent's solution and result analysis to determine if any entries from a curated Knowledge Base of SciML techniques would be helpful.
 If so, it retrieves 0-1 entries to share with the proposer and critic agents.
-More information on the Knowledge Base can be found in Appendix \ref{sec:kb}.
+More information on the Knowledge Base can be found in Supplementary Materials \ref{sec:kb}.